Lonestar137/notes/kubernetes/highlevel.md

 # Firewall settings
 # IF firewalld is active, please ensure ports [6443 10250] are open or your cluster may not function correctly
-sudo firewall-cmd --permanent --add-port=6443/tcp sudo firewall-cmd --permanent --add-port=10250/tcp sudo firewall-cmd --reload
+sudo firewall-cmd --permanent --add-port=6443/tcp # MASTER only sudo firewall-cmd --permanent --add-port=10250/tcp # ALL
+sudo firewall-cmd --add-masquerade --permanent # ALL
+# Maybe? sudo firewall-cmd --permanent --add-port=8472/udp # ALL
+sudo firewall-cmd --reload

 # Enable IP forwarding if it's not on